-(a) The only information placed in the academic employee's file will be that which relates to rendering of professional services and the performance thereof.
-No anecdotal records or other non-official information is placed in the personnel file of an academic employee.

-(b) In the case of new academic employees, all confidential or privileged material (i.e., reference checks) will be maintained in a separate file in accordance with record retention schedules once the academic employee has signed an employment agreement.

-(c) All written charges or complaints of any type against an academic employee that are received by management will be investigated by the appropriate dean or management supervisor.
-For corrections academic employees, DOC may also be included in the investigation.
+- (a) The only information placed in the academic employee's file will be that which relates to rendering of professional services and the performance thereof.
+No anecdotal records or other non-official information is placed in the personnel file of an academic employee. - (b) In the case of new academic employees, all confidential or privileged material (i.e., reference checks) will be maintained in a separate file in accordance with record retention schedules once the academic employee has signed an employment agreement. - (c) All written charges or complaints of any type against an academic employee that are received by management will be investigated by the appropriate dean or management supervisor.
 When charges or complaints against an employee are found to have possible personnel significance, the affected employee is notified.
-Only substantiated complaints, signed by the person filing the complaints, may be placed in the employee's file and only as an attachment to an official action.
-If the academic employee chooses, their representative may be present at all proceedings on the charges or complaints.
-In the case of DOC investigation, the opportunity for representation may be limited at DOC discretion or by DOC policy or regulation.
+Only substantiated complaints, signed by the person filing the complaints, may be placed in the employee's file and only as an attachment to an official on campus, to be determined by the President of the College.
+Copies of pertinent factual materials (i.e., original application form, credits earned, etc.) may also be kept in the office of the President of the College or their designee.
+No other academic employee personnel files will be kept in any other location.